freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 The system provides true value to adopters and users.

-#### Tradition/
+#### Living (Tradition)

-The system has become the only way to build products within the organization.
+The system has become the core way to build products within the organization.

+I would very much prefer here to use the term “Living” as in the system is active and healthy.
+As opposed to not being static and archived as the “tradition” wording could imply.

+This means, that the system still, today, being adopted.
+It is used and regularly evolves and grows through the surfacing of issues and an active team to solve them and improve its adequacy to the organization’s reality.

 ---